- Off road parking

 Two bedrooms: 1 x king-size double with small balcony and en-suite shower, basin and WC, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Fully fitted kitchen.
 Large sitting room with dining area and open fire.

 Gas central heating with open fire in sitting room.
-Electric oven, gas hob, microwave, fridge/freezer, washer/dryer, TV with Freeview, DVD player, stereo/CD player, selection of books, games and DVDs.
+Electric oven, gas hob, microwave, fridge/freezer, washer/dryer, TV with Freeview, DVD player, stereo/CD player, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Small mature garden with garden furniture (shared use of owner's large garden available by prior arrangement).
 Off road parking for two cars.
 One well-behaved dog welcome (£50 refundable Good Housekeeping bond payable on arrival on bookings with a dog).
 Sorry, no smoking.
 Shop and pub 10 mins walk.
 Note: Dogs must be kept under strict control at all times.

 - Last minute